mgunyho/tere/README.md

     If instructions for your shell are missing, feel free to send a pull request that includes them!

 1. That's it.
-The next time you open a new shell, the command `tere` should work.
+The next time you open a new shell, the command `tere` should work (you can also of course call the shell function/alias whatever you like).
 The above shell configuration also acts as a config file for `tere`, just add the options you want (see `tere --help`).

 ### Supported platforms